 A Closer Look at Ground Ivy Weeds

-Like violets, ground ivy, which is also sometimes referred to as “creeping Charlie,” is incredibly aggressive.
+Like violets, ground ivy, which is also sometimes referred to as “Creeping Charlie,” is incredibly aggressive.
 It grows in thick mats in areas of your lawn and can quickly become a major problem.
-Ground ivy can form extensive patches as it “creeps” across your lawn, crowding out desired turfgrass in the process.
+Ground ivy can form extensive patches as it “creeps” across your lawn, crowding out desired grass in the process.
 As it creeps along the soil surface it will form roots where its leaves join its stems.

 Killing Ground Ivy

 Much like violets, there is no surefire ground ivy killer out there.
 This is a very tricky weed to pull since its roots are so tangled and invasive.
 You may break a bunch of it off and it will just grow right back.

 The best way to approach killing ground ivy is the professional application of a liquid broadleaf herbicide with a long-term strategy that includes multiple treatments from spring through fall.

 In addition, like violets, you should also be sure to incorporate a lawn care program that is focused on thickening your lawn as this will naturally choke out the spread of ground ivy.

 Choosing a Lawn Care Company to Win the War on Tough Weeds